Estimated reading time: 3 minutes

 POTENTIAL BUYER BROKERAGE COMMISSION

-You can obtain an estimate of what amount of cash will be needed to close by using a closing cost calculator at NerdWallet.
+You can obtain an estimate of the amount of cash that will be needed to close by using a closing cost calculator at NerdWallet.
 After you actually apply for a mortgage, the lender will estimate your projected closing costs and other details in a Loan Estimate document like this sample version, which should be a more accurate figure.
 You should always receive a Loan Estimate from your lender within three business days after applying for a loan.

 In the days before your closing, the lender will provide another document called the Closing Disclosure as a final summary of all your closing costs.
 The “Cash to Close” section will show the amount of earnest money deposit already collected and the balance of the down payment needed for the closing.
 This is the exact amount you will need to bring to closing, including the mortgage down payment and any additional lender fees, less the earnest money deposit and other credits.